ndd21/PHYS281/docs/demo-classes.md

 have to supply it as it is supplied automatically.

 !!! note
-    The usage of the word "self" is just convention.
-In reality any word can be used in place of self as long as it is consistently used throughout the class, e.g.,
+    The usage of the word "`self`" is just convention.
+In reality any word can be used in place of `self` as long as it is consistently used throughout the class, e.g.,

     ```python
     class whatsit: